 Monday 12/9, 1:00-5:00, 8:00pm-11:00pm

 Thursday 12/12, 1:00-4:00, 8:00pm-11:00pm

 Beginning Tuesday 12/17 the WLC will be closed for the semester

 What Should I Expect?

 When you arrive at the Writing Learning Center, you will meet one-on-one with a trained tutor for 30 minutes.
 WLC tutors will not proofread a paper for you.
 We will not write your assignments.

 We will give you examples of how to proceed; the point is to help you find your own personalized solution.

 Here at the Writing Learning Center, we believe your choice to seek tutoring is a private one.
-Our staff respects your confidentiality.
+Our work space is prvate and our staff and our staff respects your confidentiality.
 Seeking out a writing tutor is a good, productive choice.
 When you ask for help at the WLC, you are taking advantage of a service that most everyone uses to their benefit at some point in their academic career.
-The WLC has Macintosh and PC computers reserved for tutor/client sessions.
-Bring your disk and work directly on-screen with a writing tutor.
+Bring either a printout of your work or your laptop with your work on it and get one-on-one assistance from a writing tutor.

 A session at the Writing Learning Center, while rewarding, can be an intense experience for both you and your tutor.
 Come more than once.
 Seek out a particular tutor with whom you work well, or try a variety of tutors if you need a different perspective.